 Could Kate Middleton become Queen before Camilla Parker Bowles?
-Plus, will Camilla be Queen at all and what will her title be when Prince Charles become King?
+Plus, will Camilla be Queen at all and what is her title now King Charles III has ascended to the throne?

 Could Kate Middleton become Queen before Camilla?